Tangent equations of motion for nonlinear response functions: Numerical demonstration

 \subsection{Higher-order response functions}

-We consider a two-dimensional four-band model, which serves as an example of a more realistic solid-state electron system, and we compute the response functions up to fifth order and discuss high harmonic generation in the perturbative regime.
+We consider a two-dimensional four-band model, which serves as an example of a more realistic solid-state electron system, and we compute the response functions up to fifth order and discuss high-harmonic generation in the perturbative regime.

 As a concrete realization, we study a ferromagnetic Kondo lattice model with a four-sublattice all-in--all-out spin configuration.
 This spin structure is characterized by a spatially uniform scalar chirality, which endows the electronic bands with nonzero Chern numbers \cite{Martin2008, Akagi2010}.
 Therefore, this state can be regarded as a skyrmion crystal state with the smallest magnetic unit cell and has recently been reported in $\mathrm{CoTa_{3}S_{6}}$ and $\mathrm{CoNb_{3}S_{6}}$ \cite{Takagi2023, Park2023}.
 The Hamiltonian matrix can be written as